-A Nest Thermostat is an excellent tool for keeping your home comfortable, regardless of the season or weather.
-With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — keeping costs down in the process.
+A Nest Thermostat is the perfect way to keep your home comfortable, regardless of the season or weather.
+With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — saving you money in the process.

-That’s why more people are looking to add devices like a Nest to their homes.
-To add one to your home, get in touch with an expert for smart thermostat installation in Bloomfield.
+That’s why more homeowners are considering adding devices like a Nest into their home.
+To add one to your home, call your nearest expert for smart thermostat installation in Bloomfield.

-From automated scheduling to energy efficiency monitoring, Nest makes controlling the climate of your home effortless.
+With everything from automatic scheduling to energy efficiency monitoring, Nest is designed to make controlling the climate of your home effortless.

 - Reset: Conversely, resetting eliminates most if not all of your preferred settings.
-For the most part, homeowners will perform a reset as they're moving homes and bringing the thermostat with them, or if they are moving out and want to erase any personal details from the Nest before leaving it behind for the next resident.
+People normally only use a reset as they're moving homes and bringing the thermostat with them, or if they're moving out and prefer to erase all personal info from the Nest before leaving it for the next homeowner.

-To initiate a reset, it doesn't hurt to write down current temperature settings so you have them if they get erased.
-Next, find Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.
+To reset, it helps to record existing temperature settings so reapplying them is faster.
+Next, go to Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.

-- Restart: Shuts your Nest down and starts it back up while remembering your settings.
+- Restart: Deactivates your Nest before rebooting it with your settings.
 Another way to restart is to press the outside of the Nest and hold it there until it turns black, and then pull your hand away.

-- Schedule: This reset clears any info about your temperature schedule—including for your hot water, if that has been connected to your Nest.
-With this option, you’ll need to create a new schedule or wait while your Nest learns your schedule.
+- Schedule: This reset clears your entire temperature schedule—including for your hot water, if that has been connected to your Nest.
+If you choose this, you’ll need to create a new schedule or wait while your Nest learns your schedule.